apache/cassandra-website/src/third-party.md

 * [Django Cassandra Engine](http://r4fek.github.io/django-cassandra-engine/): Cassandra backend for Django Framework that allows you to use Cqlengine directly in your project.
 * [Express Cassandra](https://express-cassandra.readthedocs.io/en/stable/): Express-Cassandra is a Cassandra ORM/ODM/OGM for NodeJS with Elassandra & JanusGraph Support.
 * [Quarkus extension for Apache Cassandra](https://quarkus.io/guides/cassandra): An Apache Cassandra(R) extension for Quarkus.
 Quarkus is A Kubernetes Native Java stack tailored for OpenJDK HotSpot and GraalVM, crafted from the best of breed Java libraries and standards.
-* [Spring Data Cassandra] (https://spring.io/projects/spring-data-cassandra): With the power to stay at a high level with annotated POJOs, or at a low level with high performance data ingestion capabilities, the Spring Data for Apache Cassandra templates are sure to meet every application need
+* [Spring Data Cassandra](https://spring.io/projects/spring-data-cassandra): With the power to stay at a high level with annotated POJOs, or at a low level with high performance data ingestion capabilities, the Spring Data for Apache Cassandra templates are sure to meet every application need
 * [TestContainers](https://www.testcontainers.org/modules/databases/cassandra/): Testcontainers is a Java library that supports JUnit tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.

 ### Cassandra connectors